 Yes, completely free forever.
 No hidden plans, no watermarks, no credit card required.
 Convert unlimited files at no cost.
 Unlike Smallpdf or iLovePDF, there are no daily conversion limits or task caps.

-Each file can be up to 50 MB.
-Since conversion runs on your device, the real limit depends on your computer's available memory.
+Images can be up to 50 MB and convert in your browser.
+Documents (Word, Excel, PowerPoint) can be up to 30 MB and convert on our server.
 You can convert as many files in a row as you want — there is no daily limit.

 Yes.
 PDFduck preserves fonts, colors, tables, images, hyperlinks, headings, and lists.
 Image conversions are pixel-perfect with no quality loss.
 Complex layouts with advanced features like SmartArt, embedded videos, or macros may render with minor differences, but standard documents convert flawlessly.